lubuntu-team/manual/source/2/2.4/2.4.4/pcmanfm-qt.rst

 To see hidden files press :kbd:`control +h`, right click :menuselection:`Show Hidden`, or go to  :menuselection:`View --> Show hidden`.
 Press the same thing again to hide hidden files again.
 To open a terminal in your current folder press :kbd:`f4`, right click on a folder and select :menuselection:`Open in Terminal`, or :menuselection:`Tool --> Open Terminal` from the menu.
 To copy the full path of a file or directory press :kbd:`Control+Shift+C` or :menuselection:`Tool --> Copy Full Path`.

-To view the properties of a file or folder right click on it and select properties from the menu, :menuselection:`File --> File Properties` or press :kbd:`Alt +Enter`.
+To view the properties of a file or folder right click on it and select :menuselection:`Properties` from the menu, :menuselection:`File --> File Properties` or press :kbd:`Alt +Enter`.
 To view a dialog that shows folder properties :menuselection:`File --> Folder Properties`.
 The :guilabel:`General` tab will show you the size of the file, where the file is, and when it was last modified or accessed.
 To change what program a file opens with use the :guilabel:`Open With` drop down menu and select the program to open the file.

  .. image::  file-prop.png